SleepyPxnda/LionsKN-adventcalender-Tester/README.md

 # LionskKN-adventcalender-Evaluator

-Small script to check if the numbers passed in the dockerfile won anything in the LionsKN Adventskalender 2021.
+Small script to check if the numbers passed in the dockerfile are linked with potential wins in the LionsKN Adventskalender 2021.

 ## Script